pixelninja/media_library/README.markdown

 ### To do

-- Add image manipulation tool for editing on the fly, e.g https://github.com/pqina/filepond
+- Add image manipulation tool for editing on the fly, e.g https://github.com/pqina/filepond with Doka.js integration
-- Create a multiple image field, to attach multiple images to an entry, e.g gallery or slider
-- (maybe) option to replace/overwrite an image
 - (maybe) Check if files are in use
-- (maybe) link with JIT extension for images to copy URL with recipe
+- ~~Create a multiple image field, to attach multiple images to an entry, e.g gallery or slider~~
 - ~~Test on production environment, permissions?~~
 - ~~create a Media Library field, which acts in place of the Upload field~~
 - ~~Add in on-the-fly filtering by name~~